 However, subjects that were sick or allergic, as well as those that were administered higher than normal doses, presented with negative side effects – some mild, some more severe.
 They can have side effects and risks associated with them.

 The administration of peptides on test subjects in numerous studies have presented the following positive effects:

 - Skin health: repairs, hydrates, and strengthens the skin.

 - Muscle growth and bodybuilding: increases lean muscle mass, improves strength, speeds up recovery, helps burn fat.

 - Anti-aging: speeds up recovery from injuries; keeps skin strong, smooth, and firm; repairs and maintains joint and cartilage health; prevents or slows cognitive impairments and neurodegenerative diseases.

 - Cognitive health: improves memory and focus, helps increase mental clarity and acuity.

 What Are the Side Effects

-Since these research peptides and the ones found in food are much alike, serious side effects have not been a common occurrence in the test subjects.
-However, depending on how was used in the studies, the most common side effects included:
+Since research peptides and the ones found in food are much alike, serious side effects have not been a common occurrence in the test subjects.
+However, depending on how they were used in the studies, the most common side effects included: